Event Handling and Cross-Filtering

 Required for cross-filtering: Every dimension entry must have

-Build a data point from a query result row. data and dataOptions come from the
+Build a data point from a query result row. data and dataOptions come from the component props and useExecuteQuery (see Fetching Data):

 const buildDataPoint = (rowIndex: number): MyDataPoint => ({